Tradition, Identity, and Daily Inspiration

 - 2 min read

 There are moments in the year that manage to remind us who we truly are.
-Sigd is exactly that moment-a meeting point between past and present, between ancient tradition and personal, daily inspiration.
-Celebrated for generations by the Beta Israel community, Sigd expresses a yearning for unity, spiritual renewal, and a reconnection to the values that hold us together.
-It is a day of ascension-not just a physical climb up a mountain, but an internal ascent of reflection, soul-searching, faith, and hope.
+Sigd is exactly that moment-a meeting point between past and present, ancient tradition, and personal path.
+For the Beta Israel community, Sigd is an expression of longing for unity and spiritual renewal.
+It is an ascent that is not just a physical climb, but an internal journey of reflection, faith, and hope.

 Comments